31 Seconds. Zero GPU Setup. One Completed AI Job.

 The portal reflects the active role.
 Users need to submit a workload before jobs appear.
 Providers need to register and start a node before the provider table fills in.

-Set JUNGLE_GRID_API before npx jungle-grid@latest login if your CLI should target a different orchestrator URL than the default.
+Set JUNGLE_GRID_API before npx @jungle-grid/cli@latest login if your CLI should target a different orchestrator URL than the default.

 Confirm your dispatch URL is reachable, the host exposes nvidia-smi unless you are simulating, and you can provide payout details when prompted during registration.
 If the managed runtime needs to be repaired or preloaded, run an explicit node-agent install before retrying start.